6 min read

 How can AI integration improve test automation with Playwright?

-AI-driven tools such as ChatGPT can help create Puppeteer scripts, streamlining the process of test creation.
+AI-driven tools can help create Puppeteer scripts, streamlining the process of test creation.
 By using AI, teams can improve the efficiency of automated test execution and ensure comprehensive testing across different functionalities.

 What strategies can be used to manage the workload during the transition to Playwright?

-To effectively manage the workload during the migration, it's important to carefully plan capacity, prioritize tasks by deadlines and involve front-end developers in the test automation process.
-This collaboration can help distribute responsibilities and maintain progress towards completing the transition by 2025.
+To effectively manage workload during migration, it is essential to carefully plan capacities, prioritize tasks based on urgency, and involve front-end developers in the test automation process.
+This helps distribute responsibilities and ensures continuous progress.

 What is the importance of choosing the right test automation framework?